Introduction

 and perform type checking.

-While translating the AST into the injection strategy's representation, the AST is visited and restructured in a way that is simpler to compile for each strategy.
+While transforming the AST into the injection strategy's representation, the AST is visited and restructured in a way that is simpler to compile for each strategy.
 Each node contains new data unique to each strategy that is helpful while emitting.

 While emitting, the simpler AST variation mentioned above is used to lookup global statements and iterate over probe definitions to inject them into locations-of-interest in the Wasm program.